 Another series — “Through the mirrors: Chekhov” — was successfully presented in Taganrog, Rostov and Moscow.

 Recently, the maestro has completed a collection of surreal artworks based on the stories of Nikolai Gogol.

 The exhibition, bringing together artworks from these collections, opened on May 18, 2023 with a lecture “Journey through the pages of Russian literature” by Rita Giuliani, Russian-literature lector at the University of Rome “La Sapienza”.
 Rita is the author of numerous monographs on Russian literature of the 19th and 20th centuries.

-Below are video and some photos from the event.
+Below are printed materials, video and some photos from the event.